Anthony Dilweg

-Anthony Hume Dilweg (born March 28, 1965) is an American former professional football player who was a quarterback for two seasons with the Green Bay Packers of the National Football League (NFL) from 1989 to 1990.
+Anthony Hume Dilweg (born March 28, 1965) is an American former professional football player who was a quarterback with the Green Bay Packers of the National Football League (NFL) from 1989 to 1990.
 Dilweg attended Walt Whitman High School in Bethesda, Maryland, graduating in the class of 1984.
 He played college football for the Duke Blue Devils.
 Dilweg was selected by Green Bay in the third round of the 1989 NFL draft.
-He founded Dilweg, a leading Southern commercial real estate investment firm, in 1999 after spending years as a commercial real estate broker and growing his own real estate investment portfolio.

-Since its beginnings, the firm has acquired more than $1.34 billion in asset value and more than 11.1 million square feet (1031223.74 square meters) throughout the South.
-In recent years, the firm shed many of the non-strategic assets and concentrated the majority of acquisitions on Class-A office buildings, primarily in the Atlanta, Charlotte, Nashville, Tampa, Dallas, and Raleigh-Durham metros.
-In the process, the firm established itself as a high-quality investor and operator of opportunistic and value-added, middle-market ($15 million to $100 million) office assets.
-With offices in Durham, Atlanta, Charlotte, and Tampa, Dilweg is a full-service real estate organization, whose mission is to deliver long-term value to its investors, tenants and the community.

 College career

-Anthony graduated from Duke University in 1989 with a dual degree in psychology and drama.
+Anthony graduated from Duke University in 1989.
 While attending Duke, he played under coach Steve Spurrier and was named the 1988 ACC Football Player of the Year and the offensive MVP of the 1989 Hula Bowl.
 Dilweg holds the Duke single season record for passing yards with 3,824 in the 1988 season.

+Dilweg became a member of the Duke University Athletics Hall of Fame in 2022.

 Professional career

-Before entering the world of real estate, Anthony Dilweg spent three years in the NFL.
+Dilweg played for three seasons in the NFL.
 He was selected in the third round of the 1989 NFL draft with the 74th overall pick by the Green Bay Packers where he played two seasons as quarterback from 1989 to 1990.
-The Duke alum's third year was a member of the 1992 Los Angeles Raiders and Montreal Machine of the World League where he rounded out his professional football career.
-Dilweg is one of only 175 players to be selected in the NFL draft out of Duke.
-Dilweg's best NFL season was 1990 when he played 9 games with the Packers and threw for 1,267 yards (1158.545 meters) and 8 touchdowns and 7 interceptions.
+In 1992, he was a member of the 1992 Los Angeles Raiders and Montreal Machine of the World League of American Football.
+Dilweg's best NFL season was 1990 when he played in 9 games with the Packers and threw for 1,267 yards (1158.545 meters) and 8 touchdowns, with 7 interceptions.